 6. Do I have to be quarantined once entering Thailand?

-Alternative State Quarantine or ASQ is a mandatory self-paid quarantine for Thai or non-Thai nationals.
+Alternative Quarantine or AQ is a self-paid quarantine for Thai or non-Thai nationals.
 The cost varies depending on the type of facility.
-ASQ package at the hotels basically include the cost of 3 meals, airport transfers and COVID-19 tests.
+AQ package at the hotels basically include the cost of 3 meals, airport transfers and COVID-19 tests.
 If you will be tested positive for COVID-19, the partner hospital will be responsible for checking your health and taking care of you.

 8. What is a Fit to Fly Health Certificate?